June 4, 2025

 Instead of waiting for calls or texts about how something is going, you can check in to your project management software and see for yourself.
 Is pre-production lagging because of delays in getting costumes ordered?
 Is a byzantine approvals process creating a bottleneck that could easily be resolved?
 Project management software gives you an overview of the production in progress so you don’t find out about problems when it’s already too late to solve them.

-The best project management software for video production: Our picks
+The best project management software for video production—our picks

 • Movie Magic Scheduling: Regularly hailed as the industry standard for production management, this program offers tons of features like script and cast breakdowns, scheduling, and budget management.
 It focuses heavily on the stripboard, a scheduling tool that breaks down each scene into a single strip of information that gets stacked according to when it will be shot.
 Pricing is a one-time fee of $498.